fluxcd/pkg/git/signature/testdata/ssh_signatures/README.md

 ./generate_ssh_fixtures.sh
 ```

-This script will automatically create all SSH keys, authorized_keys files, signed commits, and signed tags.
+This script will automatically create all SSH keys, public key files, fingerprint files, signed commits, and signed tags.

 ## How to Generate Test Fixtures